sergane13/Camera-Movement-By-Touch/README.md

   Out of the box sollution for managing movement of camera in your game and interaction with different gameObjects using the collider.
 </p>

+### Features
+ *  Panning with one finger in any direction with the finger remaining always under the touched object [also know as pixel perfect panning]

+ * Panning has inertia

+ * WorldSpace limits and orthographic limits

+ * Gizmo drawing in UNITY EDITOR to know the limits of the camera

+ * Visual feedback for achieving minimum ortho

+ * Pinching with two or more fingers with zooming target in the middle point of the two fingers

+ * Supports panning during the pinching operation

+ * Ignores any UI elements during touch operation

+ * Detects tap on GameObjects for opening screens or panels [UI canvas]
 <br>

 ## Built With